slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 1.  *Build image creation*: A build image producer creates different build images through dedicated build process.
 For the SLSA Environment track, the build image producer outputs provenance describing this process.
-    2.  *Build environment instantiation*: The hosted build platform calls into the *host interface* to create a new build environment from a given build image.
+2.  *Build environment instantiation*: The hosted build platform calls into the *host interface* to create a new instance of a build environment from a given build image.
 The *build agent* begins to wait for an incoming build dispatch.
-    **[TODO: revise]** For the SLSA Environment track, the hosted build platform attests to the *measurement* of the environment's *initial state* during its boot process.
+For the SLSA Environment track, the host interface in the compute platform attests to the integrity of the environment's *initial state* during its boot process.
 3.  *Build dispatch*: When the tenant dispatches a new build, the hosted build platform assigns the build to a created build environment.
-    **[TODO: revise]** For the SLSA Environment track, the build platform attests to the binding between a build environment and *build ID*.
+    For the SLSA Environment track, the build platform attests to the binding between a build environment and *build ID*.
 4.  *Build execution*: Finally, the *build executor* running within the environment executes the tenant's build definition.